tangentsoft/pidp8i/doc/cc8-manual.md

 ### <a id="strcat"></a>`strcat(dst, src)`

-Concatenates one NUL-terminated character string to the end of another.
+Concatenates one [0-terminated word string](#wordstr) to the end of another in the same data field, [normally field 1](#memory).

-Both the `dst` and `src` buffer pointers are offsets within the current data field, [normally field 1](#memory).
 This function will not copy data between fields.
-It *will* copy data between pages within the same field.

-If the terminating NUL character is not found in `dst` by the end of the current field, it will wrap around to the start of the field and resume searching there; the concatenation will occur wherever it does find a 0 word.
+If the terminating 0 word is not found in `dst` by the end of the current field, it will wrap around to the start of the field and resume searching there; the concatenation will occur wherever it does find a 0 word.
 If there happen to be no 0 words in the field, it will iterate